 A Notable Change in the W-4 Form

-While we enter our second tax preparation season post the Jobs and Tax act of 2017, there continue to be changes that you should be aware of.
+While we enter our second tax preparation season post the Jobs and Tax act of 2017, there continues to be changes that you should be aware of.
 Most notably, the W-4 has been changed in 2020.

 The W-4 was built around personal and dependent exemptions, which the Jobs and Tax act of 2017 eliminated.
 The new design per the IRS, “reduces the form’s complexity and increases the transparency and accuracy of the withholding system.
 While it uses the same underlying information as the old design, it replaces complicated worksheets with more straightforward questions that make accurate withholding easier for employees.”